 Cashews offer a natural source of zinc (low levels of which have been linked to anxiety and stress).
 Walnuts may help you lower blood pressure (which anyone dealing with high levels of stress would certainly welcome).
 And seeds like sunflower seeds provide folate, which helps your body produce dopamine, the pleasure hormone.

 Tis the season, after all, for sweet treats, so we couldn’t leave off this all-time favorite stress-busting food.

-Dark chocolate is perhaps Mother Nature’s greatest gift: an indulgence that satisfies your sweet tooth, doesn’t kill your diet and even helps elevate your mood and reduce anxiety.
+Dark chocolate is perhaps Mother Nature’s greatest gift: an indulgence that satisfies your sweet tooth, doesn’t kill your diet and even helps elevate your mood.

-It also may help lower blood pressure, and it contains more antioxidant polyphenols and flavonols than some highly touted fruit juices.
+It contains more antioxidant polyphenols and flavonols than some highly touted fruit juices.

 There you have it—a quick list of easy foods that you can keep on hand for a quick counterpunch to holiday stress.

 Don’t let the in-laws determine your mood.
 Keep some fresh berries in the fridge, a bowl of mixed nuts on the coffee table and maybe even add some fish to the meal plan.

 And don’t feel bad if you want to keep the dark chocolate hidden just for you!
 You have our permission.